ShahApeksha/design-pattens/README.md

 Behavioral Patterns:
 Define the ways in which objects interact and communicate with each other.
 Examples include Observer, State, and Iterator patterns.

+Architectural Patterns:
+Architectural patterns provide a higher-level blueprint for organizing and structuring systems, influencing the relationships between major components and ensuring a scalable and maintainable architecture.